seriouslyjames/8_Weeks_SQL_Challenge/Case Study 1/C1_Solutions.md

 - Within the CTE, return a table using `WHERE` to filter the specified date range
 - To get our specified date range (1st week after becoming a member), we use `DATEADD` with the join date and '7' to return the 7th day after becoming a member
 - In the query, we can now use `SUM` to return the total amount spent for the first week
-- Unlike Question 9 where only Sushi was worth 20 points, all items are now worth 20 points which allows us to simply multiple the price by 20 to get the total points
+- Unlike Question 9 where only Sushi was worth 20 points, all items are now worth 20 points which allows us to simply multiply the price by 20 to get the total points
 ```sql
 WITH cte AS (
 	SELECT